crshults/SerialPort.tcl/README.md

 **The Rest of the Interface:**

-`open`: Opens the next available port from the list
+`open`: Opens the next available port from the list.
+Calling open repeatedly will walk you through all the ports via GetNextSerialPort

 `close`: Closes the currently open port